kazumah1/sigyl/state/plan.md

 - ✅ Health check endpoint (`/health`) - tested with Postman
 - ✅ Input validation with Zod
 - ✅ Error handling and consistent API responses
-- ✅ CORS and security middleware
+- ✅ CORS and security middleware configured for frontend integration
-- ✅ TypeScript compilation successful
-- ✅ **API tested and confirmed working via Postman**
+- ✅ **API tested and confirmed working via frontend integration**

-**Development environment:**
-- ✅ Environment variables configured
-- ✅ Database connection established
-- ✅ Server running on port 3000
-- ✅ Ready for integration with other components

 ### STEP 3: Container Builder - **IN PROGRESS** 🚧
 - 🚧 Partner dev is working on this in parallel